-where $\mathbf{u}_j$ is the position of a detected landmark and $ \pi ( \mathbf{v}_j(\mathbf{x}) )$ is its corresponding mesh vertices projected into camera space.
-The terms $D_i$ and $L_j$ are combined in the following optimization problem:

-where $w_d$, $w_l$, and $w_r$ represent the respective weights given to the depth term, the landmark term, and a L1 regularization term, which promotes the solution to be sparse.
-The minimization is carried out using a solver based on the Gauss-Seidel method.
-The estimated blendshape coefficients $\mathbf{\tilde{x}} $ in \eqref{eq:bsc} are used as ground-truth facial controls for training the text-to-animation and audio-to-animation models in the subsequent sections.

-\section{Speech Emotion Features}
+\subsection{Speech Emotion Features}

 Emotions in visual speech synthesis systems are increasingly required since they enhance the user experience and make the interaction more natural.
-Adding emotions to the synthesized acoustic and visual speech requires conditioning the neural network on some sort of a representation of the required emotion.
-In contrast to the style transfer approaches in \cite{wang2018style} and \cite{skerry2018towards} that have been recently successful in learning the speech style/emotion in an unsupervised manner, we chose to exploit emotion labels to train a separate neural network in a supervised way to classify emotions from speech.
-We consider the penultimate layer of the speech emotion classifier as a fine-grained vector representation of the emotion.
-Three basic emotion categories \cite{sabini2005ekman} are investigated in this paper: neutral, positive (happy) and negative (sad)
+Adding emotions to the synthesized acoustic and visual speech requires conditioning a model on a representation of the required emotion.
+In contrast to the style transfer approaches in \cite{wang2018style} and \cite{skerry2018towards} that have been recently successful in learning the speech style/emotion in an unsupervised manner, we extract the emotion representations from an emotion classifier that was trained using available emotion labels.
+Our supervised approach gives empirically comparative results to the unsupervised approach and allows finer control on the level of the synthesized emotion.
+We use the penultimate layer of a speech emotion classifier as a fine-grained vector representation of the emotion.
+Three emotion categories are investigated: neutral, positive (happy) and negative (sad).

 Figure \ref{fig:speech_emo_net} shows the architecture of the speech emotion classifier.
-In this approach, 40-dimensional mel-scaled filter bank speech features are firstly passed through a 1d-convolutional layer, which contains 100 filters with kernel size of $3\times1$.
+In this approach, 40-dimensional mel-scaled filter bank features are first passed through a 1d-convolutional layer, which contains 100 filters with kernel size of $3\times1$.
 The output of this convolutional layer is then fed into a single long short-term memory (LSTM) layer with 64 cells followed by a linear layer of the same dimension.
-A mean pooling layer is then used to summarize the LSTM outputs across time.
-A softmax layer is finally applied to the average pooling output to predict the emotion class.
+Mean pooling is then used to summarize the LSTM outputs across time.
+A softmax layer is applied to the output of the average pooling layer to predict the emotion class.